-SomnoMed's opportunity
+SomnoMed's Opportunity

-The opportunity to help treat the millions of sufferers of Obstructive Sleep Apnea ("OSA") remains a significant and growing market.
-Treating OSA with Continuous Open Airway Therapy ("COATTM") pioneered by SomnoMed, has enormous potential as a treatment solution.
-In many circumstances it is equally as effective as Continuous Positive Airway Pressure ("CPAP"), which is the predominant therapy used today, providing a clear opportunity for your Company.
+The chance to effectively treat of millions of patients who suffer from Obstructive Sleep Apnea ("OSA") remains a significant opportunity for SomnoMed.
+We believe that treating OSA with clinically proven, comfortable, and durable oral appliances such as the SomnoDent[TM], has enormous long-term potential as a treatment solution and we remain convinced that in circumstances where a patient suffers from mild or moderate OSA it is equally as effective as Continuous Positive Airway Pressure ("CPAP").

-While non-adherence issues are common with CPAP therapy, SomnoMed provides an alternative that addresses this.
-SomnoMed's core strengths and competencies include product design and innovation that address patient comfort and therefore increases compliance, which significantly improves the long-term medical outcome for those patients.
+SomnoMed's products provide the solution to many of the non-adherence issues that are common with CPAP therapy.
+Our core strengths and competencies include product design and innovation that address patient comfort and therefore increases compliance and efficacy, which significantly improves their long-term medical outcome.
+Our products are durable and therefore highly effective over the long term.

-Your Company offers a range of clinically validated and researched oral appliances that are comfortable to wear, durable and highly effective over the long term.
-SomnoMed operates under all the necessary medical manufacturing regulations around the world to ensure the delivery of a high-quality medical device to the patients of our clinical partners.
+Your Company offers a range of clinically validated and researched oral appliances which are sold across 28 countries.
+As such, we operate under all the necessary medical manufacturing regulations in these regions which ensures the delivery of a high-quality medical device to the patients of our clinical partners.

-SomnoMed is "treatment focused" and will become even more "technology driven" through Rest Assure[®] in the near future.
-We provide a best in class, most comfortable, "fit right first time" and durable oral appliance for the treatment of OSA.
-The development of our connected oral appliance and our related approach to personalised medicine will further set this company apart.
+SomnoMed is "treatment focused" and will become even more "technology driven" through the expected introduction of Rest Assure® in 2023/24.
+This technology will enhance the Company's product offering to a best in class, most comfortable, "fit right first time" and durable oral appliance for the treatment of OSA.
+We believe that the development of our connected oral appliance, combined with our related approach to personalised medicine will set this company apart from its competitors.